rasoulifarhad/java-projects/ddd-example-tips/README.md

 **Where to implement this rule?**

 It is **not proper** to implement this rule in the **Application Service**, because it is a **core business (domain) rule** that should always be checked.
 This rule should be implemented in a **Domain Service**.  we need to force the **Application Layer** always to use the **Domain Service** to create a new Entity.

+**Discussion: Why is the duplicate Title check not implemented in the Application Service?**

+We could simply say "Because it is a **core domain logic** and should be implemented in the Domain Layer".
+However, it brings a new question "**How did you decide** that it is a core domain logic, but not an application logic?"

+For this example, a simple question can help us to make the decision: "If we have another way (use case) of creating an issue, should we still apply the same rule?
+Is that rule should always be implemented".
+You may think "Why do we have a second way of creating an issue?".
+However, in real life, you have;

+- **End users** of the application may create issues in your application's standard UI.
+- You may have a second **back office** application that is used by your own employees and you may want to provide a way of creating issues (probably with different authorization rules in this case).
+- You may have an HTTP API that is open to **3rd-party clients** and they create issues.
+- You may have a **background worker** service that do something and creates issues if it detects some problems.
+In this way, it will create an issue without any user interaction (and probably without any standard authorization check).
+- You may have a button on the UI that **converts** something (for example, a discussion) to an issue.

+All of these are should be implemented by **different Application Service methods**, but they **always** follow the rule: Title of the new issue can not be same of any existing issue!
+That's why this logic is a **core domain logic**, should be located in the Domain Layer and **should not be duplicated** in all these application service methods.

+##### Updating / Manipulating An Entity

+Once an entity is created, it is updated/manipulated by the use cases until it is deleted from the system.
+There can be different types of the use cases directly or indirectly changes an entity.